Article

 palates.
 "Delayed closures" are just that.
 There is an area in

-body of the fetus to derive nutrition and oxygen from the placenta.
-After
+the body of the fetus to derive nutrition and oxygen from the placenta.

-birth, these vessels close and shrink up.
-There is left behind a small
+After birth, these vessels close and shrink up.
+There is left behind a

-area in the midline where the vessels formerly escaped the body.
-The
+small area in the midline where the vessels formerly escaped the body.

-undergo similar development after birth.
-In the heart, there is a hole
+that undergo similar development after birth.
+In the heart, there is a

-between the upper chambers that allows the fetus to bypass the lungs,
+hole between the upper chambers that allows the fetus to bypass the

-which, of course, cannot contribute any oxygen to the blood before birth.
+lungs, which, of course, cannot contribute any oxygen to the blood

-Oxygen is obtained through the umbilical cord from the placenta, where the
+before birth.
+Oxygen is obtained through the umbilical cord from the

 Omentum is a kind of slippery thin sheet of tissue, which is present in

-blood vessels traveling through it to the intestine.
-Its surfaces produce
+has blood vessels traveling through it to the intestine.
+Its surfaces

-serous fluid which lubricates the abdominal organs and makes it possible
+produce serous fluid which lubricates the abdominal organs and makes it

-for them to slide against each other without rubbing.
-It carries lymph
+possible for them to slide against each other without rubbing.
+It

-nodes for the abdomen, and is a major depot for fat storage.
-It partially
+carries lymph nodes for the abdomen, and is a major depot for fat

-contains the abdominal organs -especially the small intestine-and supports
+storage.
+It partially contains the abdominal organs -especially the

 It is essential with either condition to "reduce" the tissue